 Compare to the singular values of the matrix A. When an element b_k is significantly larger in absolute value than the singular value σ_k , we get a large component in the solution which does not decrease the residual by a significant amount.
+For which k does this happen?

 The case with a random perturbation is of special interest.
 Here it is not useful to include any singular values σ_k smaller than the perturbation e.
+Fix e to a well-chosen value.